gio0oO/EGL314_Team-F_Project-Repository/MVP/README.md

 Installation guide for the software and instructions for running the game can be found in the [Game Code folder](https://github.com/gio0oO/EGL314_Team-F_Project-Repository/tree/main/MVP/GameFiles/Game%20Codes).

+## Laser Lightshow
+Codes and instructions for the Laser lightshow portion of MVP can be found in the  [Laser folder](https://github.com/gio0oO/EGL314_Team-F_Project-Repository/tree/main/MVP/GameFiles/Game%20Codes).

 ## Example Setup

 Here is an example of how we set up our station: